Blog

 Pricing by demand analysis

-Pricing by demand analysis is similar to pricing by competition, but this strategy focuses on the supply and demand for particular menu items or cuisines in your market.
+Pricing by demand analysis is similar to pricing by competition, but looks at supply and demand for particular menu items or cuisines in your market.
 To start, study restaurant options near you.
 If there is a large number of similar restaurants, competition is stiff and it may be best to price items slightly lower.
-However, if there aren’t many similar restaurants, customers have fewer options and you may be able to price your menu items marginally higher.

 The demand analysis model works particularly well in airports and stadiums, where restaurants have captive customers.
 Because diners have few options, prices are often far higher than they would be at similar restaurants outside airport or stadium security gates.